On a spectral sequence for the cohomology of infinite loop spaces: Derived Functors of

-and the simplicial structure maps in $UK[n,q]$ and $SK\F[n,q]$ are also clearly the same (since on ``components'' they are either the identity or zero).
-These simplicial graded vector spaces are thus isomorphic, giving
+and so for $q > 0$ we have Moreover, the simplicial structure maps in $UK[n,q]$ and $SK\F[n,q]$ are also clearly the same (on ``components'' they are either the identity or zero), so these simplicial graded vector spaces are isomorphic. \end{proof}